ietf-wg-cellar/flac-specification/flac.md

 0b001101 - 0b011111 | reserved
 0b100000 - 0b111111 | Subframe with a linear predictor v-31, i.e. 1 through 32 (inclusive)

 Following the subframe type bits is a bit that flags whether the subframe has any wasted bits.
-If it is 0, the subframe doesn’t have any wasted bits and the subframe header is complete.
+If it is 0, the subframe doesn't have any wasted bits and the subframe header is complete.
 If it is 1, the subframe does have wasted bits and the number of wasted bits follows unary coded.

 ### Wasted bits per sample